genesis-community/bosh-genesis-kit/README.md

 If specified, this will add the SHIELD agent to the `postgres` node, and `blobstore` node, if those VMs are being used in the deployment.
-This is done by detecting if the `db-internal-postgres` and `blobstore-webdave` subkits are enabled in conjunction with `shield`.
+This is done by detecting if the `db-internal-postgres` and `blobstore-webdav` subkits are enabled in conjunction with `shield`.
 If so, the `shield-dbs` and `shield-blobstore` subkits will be added to the configuration when generating a new environment yaml.
 If manually configuring your environment from scratch, make sure you add those kits explicitly, if they apply.